Automated Refuse Collection

 Q: What is automated refuse collection?

-Not only does automated collection reduce driver injuries associated with regular trash collection, but also it increases refuse collection efficiency.
+Not only does automated collection reduce driver injuries associated with regular trash collection, but it also increases refuse collection efficiency.
 The City of San Diego completed its conversion from manual refuse collection to automated collection in 1999.
 As a consequence of these improvements, the City projects an estimated savings of $18 million over the next 10 years.

 Q: Can I choose the size of my automated refuse and recycling collection containers?

 A: The most common container is a 96-gallon container, which has the capacity equivalent to three regular trash cans.
 Smaller containers are also available on request.
 The first container is provided by the City at no cost.
 Additional containers may include a delivery fee.
 Due to warranty specifications, only automated containers provided by the City will be collected.
-For more information, call Customer Service at (858) 694-7000.
+For more information, call Customer Service at 858-694-7000.

-Since the automated program is based on improving productivity, maximum savings are achieved when a single container, suitable for a household's particular needs, is selected.
+Since the automated program is based on improving productivity, maximum savings are achieved when a single container suitable for a household's particular needs is selected.

 Q: What should I do with my old trash cans?